 Though some spoofing attacks are extremely hard to detect, many are easy to spot, and user awareness training can empower your employees to make a difference.
 Establishing clear policies about processes like sending wire transfers also helps mitigate the risk of business email compromise, CEO fraud, and other spear phishing attacks.
 To counter cousin domains, some businesses deliberately buy all similar domains.
 This has the added benefit of reducing the risk of trademark infringement.

-Finally, advanced email security solutions can quickly analyze inbound emails for signs of spoofing and other anomalies.
-Vade Secure for Microsoft 365 analyzes email headers to determine if the display name and email address are consistent with the company’s entity model.
+Finally, advanced email security solutions can quickly analyze inbound emails for signs of email spoofing and other anomalies.
+Vade for M365 analyzes email headers to determine if the display name and email address are consistent with the company’s entity model.
 It also adds an SPF-like layer into the email filtering process that spots unauthorized use of legitimate domain names and cousin domains.